ayush5harma/PixelFeatureDrops/README.md

 ## Unsupported CustomROM :
 **Issue** : features not enabling.
 **Solution** : Use Custom ROM which are AOSP based with pixel's system UI (preferably gapps build).

-## No UI for Google Assistant 2.0 :
-**Issue** : Customised Pixel launcher and navbars shipped with custom ROMs such as shady launcher variants of pixel launcher with app lock, icon packs, double tap to sleep and replaced navbar to provide 2 button gesture and customisation of the pill.Modified pixel launcher removes the UI completely while modified navbar removed the glow as these only worked with stock files.
-**Solution** : Use the [Pixel Launcher port from Pixel 5](https://forum.xda-developers.com/t/magisk-pixel-launcher-for-android-11.4213619/) if not provided with ROM.4

 ## Face Enrolment :
 **Issue**: Enrollment not working because of errors with camera ( front camera not working during enrollment or switching to back camera )